dmorton714/Code-You_assginments/c#/README.md

 - `B` will be equal to 60
 - Run the program and see what happens

-Notice you have errors with the name A and B doesnt exist.
+Notice you have errors with the name A and B does not exist.
 To correct this we will have to assign them a data type.
 - Before the Variable we will have to give it a data type
-- Lets give the variable `A` the data type of `double`
+- Let's give the variable `A` the data type of `double`
-- Lets make `B` a `int`
+- Let's make `B` a `int`
 - Run the program and see what happens

 The program runs!
 However nothing happens.
 The key things to take away is Variables